konstructio/kubefirst-docs/docs/kubefirst/civo/gitlab/install.md

 - [Chart Museum](https://github.com/helm/chartmuseum) - Helm Chart Registry
 - [External DNS](https://github.com/kubernetes-sigs/external-dns) - Automated DNS Management
 - [External Secrets Operator](https://external-secrets.io/) - Syncs Kubernetes secrets with Vault secrets
-- [GitHub Action Runner](https://github.com/features/actions) - Self Hosted GitHub Action Runner
 - [Metaphor](https://github.com/kubefirst/metaphor-frontend-template) - A sample app to demonstrate CI/CD in on Kubernetes.
 Contains Devlopment, Staging, and Production environments.
 - [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) - Popular Ingress Controller to allow external access to your cluster services
 - [Vault](https://github.com/hashicorp/vault) - Secrets Management, Identity Provider, OIDC Provider

 ### After installation

-After the ~10 minute installation, your browser will launch a new tab to the [Kubefirst Console application](https://github.com/kubefirst/console), which will help you navigate your new suite of tools running in your new civo cluster.
+After the ~6 minute installation, your browser will launch a new tab to the [Kubefirst Console application](https://github.com/kubefirst/console), which will help you navigate your new suite of tools running in your new civo cluster.